dandanhub/data-structure-and-algorithms/Java/TreeMap.md

 ~~~
 Returns the greatest element in this set less than or equal to the given element, or null if there is no such element.
 ~~~

+5. E	first()
+Returns the first (lowest) element currently in this set.

+6. E	last()
+Returns the last (highest) element currently in this set.